SirAeroWN/dotfiles/bin/readme.md

 bin
 ================================================================================
 This is a repo with some short scripts I find useful and like to have on my computers.
-You probably don't need these, but who knows? maybe you do.
+You probably don't need these, but who knows?
+Maybe you do.

 Tools and such to install